REVAMPING A VISION

 OTHER GRASSROOTS EFFORTS

-Before delving into the design phase, I conducted an in-depth study of other public works projects that originated as grassroots community efforts.
-Among these projects were Railpath, the Rail Park, and the High Line, all of which involved the repurposing of existing transportation infrastructure into versatile public spaces.
-Upon comparing the content associated with these projects, several common strengths emerged.
-These included:
+Before starting the design phase, I studied grassroots public works projects like Railpath, the Rail Park, and the High Line, which transformed existing transportation infrastructure into multifunctional public spaces.
+Comparing these projects revealed several common strengths, including:

 1. Clear Navigation: All three websites exhibited user-friendly navigation.